Mathématique: Intergalactic Gate Bridge

 And, yeah, sure.
 He could tell Woolsey.
 Maybe he will.
 Any day now.

-But Elizabeth would have understood.
-She would have understood not just what McKay was saying but how he was saying it.
+Elizabeth would have understood.
+She’d have understood not only what McKay was saying, but how he was saying it.
 She got him.
-She just did.
 People don’t get him.
 It’s rare.

-His throat hurts.
-Is he getting sick?
-Also he has a headache.
 Maybe it’s just the lights on the Odyssey.
 The whole place is brighter toned than the Daedalus.
 It doesn’t feel like home.
 Nowhere feels like home anymore, except Atlantis.
-Probably, nowhere ever will.
+Probably nowhere ever will.

 Rodney sighs.